Start

 X-Crabbox-Org: <org>

-Crabbox sync is intentionally local-first: it does not require a clean checkout.
+Crabbox sync is intentionally local-first and does not require a clean checkout.
 The sync layer:

-• seeds remote Git from the configured origin/base ref when possible;
+• seeds remote Git from the configured origin and base ref when possible;

-• overlays local dirty files with rsync (with a checksum mode for reliability);
+• overlays local dirty files with rsync (with an optional checksum mode);

 • skips no-op syncs via fingerprints;